Former NI secretary urges Government to look again at Troubles investigations

 “The shutting down of civil cases and of inquests, and the way it is done through this Bill, is also a source of much anger and worry.

-He acknowledged the inquest system has used significant resources “often without conclusions”, but added: “I urge the Government to also look at this.
-There must be a fairer way of at least completing the current work programme, and avoiding such an unfair cut-off point.
+Mr Smith also said he acknowledged the inquest system has used significant resources “often without conclusions”, but added: “I urge the Government to also look at this.
+There must be a fairer way of at least completing the current work programme, and avoiding such an unfair cut-off point.”

-“This Bill driven from Westminster overrides both the policy of Stormont House, but also the focus on consent present in that international agreement.

-“I am deeply uncomfortable by the idea of voting for a Bill that will formalise immunity for those who have committed murder and other crimes, but I do however acknowledge that in the range of policy options that the Government is faced with, none are straightforward.”
+“I am deeply uncomfortable by the idea of voting for a Bill that will formalise immunity for those who have committed murder and other crimes, but I do however acknowledge that in the range of policy options that the Government is faced with, none are straightforward,” he added.

+Elsewhere in the debate, DUP MP Ian Paisley (North Antrim) said changes to the Bill are necessary, warned it may “undermine the rule of law” and said it “failed the Northern Ireland test of getting any sense of consensus whatsoever”.

+Veterans will be “getting a crumb off the table and the crumb off the table is blue-moulded and will not taste very good”, he said.

 Register for free to continue reading